gilnd/vue-github-api/docs/doc.md

 This project is a simple showcase test of vuejs + tailwind + github API.
-The main goal is to search github users with github api and show theme on a list, you can then click on the usernames to open their profile page on github.
+The main goal is to search github users with github api and show them on a list, you can then click on the usernames to open their profile page on github.

-### Requirments
+### Requirements
 ```
 Node.js & npm Installed
 ```

 ### Project setup

-After you have cloned the repository in your local workspace, execute this command under the root folder.
+After you have cloned the repository in your local workspace, execute this command under the root folder of the project.
 ```
 npm install
 ```